 Filed under: Tendonitis

-- Overall health: Maintain a healthy diet and weight, and check out HPRC’s Nutrition domain.
+- Maintain a healthy diet and weight, and check out HPRC’s Nutrition section for helpful nutrition tips.

-- Posture and body mechanics: Pay attention to your posture and make sure that you use correct body mechanics, especially when lifting and moving heavy objects.
+- Pay attention to your posture and make sure that you use proper form, especially when lifting and moving heavy objects.

-- Ice: Cold can help to decrease pain and swelling.
+- Ice the affected area to reduce pain and swelling.

 - Ask your healthcare provider about physical therapy and anti-inflammatory medications, which also can provide some relief.

 See your doctor right away if you experience fever, redness or warmth in the affected area, or pain in multiple locations.